ReMoSPLAT: Reactive Mobile Manipulation Control on a Gaussian Splat: Evaluation

 \subsubsection{Results}

 \Cref{tab:main_table} reports the results, where metrics marked with \textbf{*} are computed only on trials in which all methods were successful.
 This helps eliminate bias toward artificially low obstacle distances or accelerations, which can occur when one variation becomes stuck in a local minimum and remains stationary near an obstacle for an extended period.
-Our approach, which utilises a Gaussian Splat representation, achieves performance comparable to a baseline method that relies on perfect distance information derived from an analytical signed distance function.
-This result highlights the accuracy and reliability of the learned representation.
+Our approach, which utilises a GS representation, achieves performance comparable to the baseline~\cite{Marticorena2024RMMI:Map} that relies on perfect distance information, validating that using GS does not deteriorate performance and highlighting the accuracy and reliability of the learned representation.

 Furthermore, incorporating both soft and hard constraints into the control formulation leads to improved performance, as evidenced by an increase in success rates up to 8\%, safer motions by having a higher average distance to obstacles, with the cost of having 4\% longer end effector path lengths.
 Notably, extending the formulation to include additional constraints by modelling distances along six distinct directions does not result in any significant increase in the overall solver; the QP solving times remain in the same order of magnitude, and importantly, well below the overall control rate.